mypyc/mypyc-benchmarks/doc/benchmarks_runner.rst

 a discontinuity in benchmark timings so that we can track long-term trends over upgrades.

+Note that when you upgrade to a newer Ubuntu release, currently you'll also need to upgrade the hardware or Python as well at the same time, or there will be a discontinuity in measurements.
+Normally you'd upgrade to a newer Python version at least.

 Re-running old measurements using a newer OS/Python/hardware isn't practical, since old mypy revisions generally don't work on newer Python versions.
 Additionally, re-running measurements would take too